Colosseum

 • booking the busiest midday slots

-• assuming “skip-the-line” means skipping security
+• assuming advanced booking means skipping security

 • trying to visit too many major sites in one day